mikorotkov/mikorotkov.github.io/_posts/2017-01-01-consistent-tracking.md

 - Tag manager's tags, triggers and variables revised, documented and brought to common convention
 - Implementation of new and missing content groups, channel groupings and filters in Google Analytics

-## Duration
-You can enter the period in a convenient format.
-You may specify only the duration of your work, assuming that you create a start date in the filename.